 It’s the home stretch!
 This final two to three-week stage accomplishes so much.
 During this stage, the solid-surface countertops are put in, along with backsplash in the kitchen.
 Tile work is also completed in other areas of the home including the bathroom.
 Plumbing fixtures including faucets, shower heads, mirrors, and bath accessories are installed.
 Other items such as doors, door knobs, and lighting fixtures are also installed throughout the home at this time.

 Next comes the final trim and touchup paint, and final inspections.
-If all lights are green, the house is cleaned and a new orientation is scheduled with the homeowners.
+If all lights are green, the house is cleaned and a new home presentation is scheduled with the homeowners.
 Once the certificate of occupancy is received the closing is scheduled.
 After closing, the homeowners can move in and start enjoying their brand new home!

 Watch this episode of "Between the Studs" to learn more about the new home construction process.
 While the building process can sometimes seem intimidating to new homeowners this video breaks down new home construction into 8 easy steps.
 We will help guide you though our building process so you are comfortable and know what to expect at each stage.